2020 NHL Draft: 15 Risers From Hlinka Gretzky Cup

 Alexander Pashin

-The Russian forward was one of the breakout stars of the tournament, scoring the golden goal after netting a hat trick in the semifinals.
+This Russian forward was one of the breakout stars of the tournament, scoring the golden goal after netting a hat trick in the semifinals.
 Pashin lit the lamp twice in the gold-medal game, also opening the scoring, and finished with a team-high seven goals — one shy of the Hlinka record.

 Pashin was on my radar, projected as a third-rounder — around No. 75 — heading into the tournament, but he rocketed up my rankings to No. 40 — and into my tier of potential first-rounders (28-42) — in drawing comparisons to Artemi Panarin by the end.
 Their last names rhyme and there are similarities in their game.